terish5676/Student-Record-Management-System/README.md

 - Check the Common Issues section above
 - Review the code comments in source files
 - Open an issue describing your problem

+**Want to extend this project?**
+Tell me what feature you'd like to add next, and I can provide guidance on implementation!

+---

 **Version**: 1.0
 **Language**: C++11
 **Platform**: Cross-platform (Windows, Linux, macOS)